aws/aws-cli/awscli/examples/cognito-idp/describe-user-pool.rst

 **To describe a user pool**

-This example describes a user pool with the user pool id us-west-a_aaaaaaaaa.
+This example describes a user pool with the user pool id us-west-2_aaaaaaaaa.

 Command::

-  aws cognito-idp describe-user-pool --user-pool-id us-west-a_aaaaaaaaa
+  aws cognito-idp describe-user-pool --user-pool-id us-west-2_aaaaaaaaa

 Output::